Brandon Jawato

-Brandon Van Dorn Jawato (born June 3, 1993) is an American-Indonesian professional basketball player for the Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
-He played college basketball for the Hawaii Rainbow Warriors and is a member of the Indonesia national team.
+Brandon Van Dorn Jawato (born June 3, 1993) is an Indonesian professional basketball player for the Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
+Born in the United States, He played college basketball for the Hawaii Rainbow Warriors and is a member of the Indonesia national team.

 Personal life

 Jawato's Indonesian heritage comes from his father, Nyoman Jawato who is Balinese, and his American heritage comes from his mother, Belinda Van Dorn.

 College career

 Redshirt season (2011–12)

-Jawato earned a scholarship by University of Hawaiʻi at Mānoa, to play for their basketball team, the Rainbow Warriors in NCAA Division I, taking a redshirted for the season.
+Jawato earned a scholarship to play for the Hawaii Rainbow Warriors in the NCAA Division I. He was redshirted for his freshman season.

 Freshman year (2012–13)

 Jawato played in 28 games with four starts and led the team in 3-pointers made.
 Jawato returned to action vs Chaminade University in December 15, 2012 scoring his first career points, finished with 10 points in 10 minutes of action.
 He started back-to-back games vs. East Tennessee State University and Ole Miss.